Buddha statue seated under a multi-headed cobra canopy in a natural setting with a cloudy sky.

 The Bolaven Plateau in southern Laos is a region of incredible natural beauty and deep historical significance.

-Millions of years ago, a massive meteorite struck the area, followed by volcanic activity that enriched the soils, making the plateau a fertile haven for agriculture.
+Millions of years ago, a massive meteorite struck the area, followed by volcanic activity that enriched the soils, creating a fertile haven for agriculture.
 Today, this unique geological past is the foundation for some of the finest coffee in the world.

 The mighty Mekong River weaves through the landscape, parting mountains and valleys and giving life to everything it touches.

 Each day, morning mist drifts through the mountains, blending with the soft chants of monks in the many temples that dot the region.
-This serene belies a dynamic environment that nurtures exceptional Arabica and Robusta beans.
-The Bolaven is truly unforgettable coffee country.
+This serenity belies a dynamic environment that nurtures exceptional Arabica and Robusta beans.
+The Bolaven is truly an unforgettable coffee country.

 The Bolaven Plateau is one of a handful of places in the world suitable for both high-altitude Robusta and Arabica.